Kurentovanje: Kurent or Korant - the main carnival figure

 Kurent or Korant is the best-known traditional carnival figure of the entire region, as well as in all of Slovenia.
 The name is probably derived from the common noun kurant 'messenger, lackey, footman', borrowed from a Romance word from Latin currens 'running'—thus sharing a semantic base with the Cerkno term lavfar.
 While Kurent groups might not all look exactly the same, it is the most popular and frequent traditional carnival figure in the Ptuj and Drava plains, and in the Haloze Hills.

 Kurent or Korant, as it is known today, has its origin in popular tradition.
 Traditionally, the Kurents outfit was reserved for unmarried men, but nowadays Kurent-Korant can be unmarried or married men, as well as women, children, and animals.

 The two types of Slovene Kurent-Korant are the so-called "feathery" (from the town of Markovci) and the "horned" ones (from Haloze), with the difference being mainly in the look of the head covering.
 The Kurent-Korant wears a massive sheepskin garment.
 Around its waist hangs a chain with huge bells attached—the resulting noise does a great job of "chasing away winter", which is, ostensibly, the Kurent's function.
 The Korent also wears heavy boots and special red or green leg warmers, while the head is covered by a towering furry hat festooned with ribbons, and a mask typically sporting a long, red tongue.
 A wooden club is normally carried in the left hand.

-International carnival parade
+Carnival parade list

 In 1960 and 1961, the event was held on Shrove Saturday.
 Since 1962, the event has been held on Shrove Sunday.
 Between 1962 and 1991, the program was scheduled in two parts: abefore noon there was parade of traditional costumes only in the city stadium, and the carnival was held in the town streets in the afternoon.
 With gathering of over 50,000 people each year on Sunday Shrove, this is the biggest Slovenian daily public event next to Planica Ski Flying event.